paultcochrane/dotfiles/README.md

     Exec=awesome
     Type=Application

 this will allow awesome to appear as a display manager option.
+Note that `NoDisplay` is set to `false`!
+If it is left at its `true` value, awesome won't turn up in the menu.

 bash
 ----